MartinPavelka/repo-init/README.md

 # repo-init
-This script serves as a tool to quickly create and initialize a new git repository
+This script serves as a tool to quickly create and initialize a new git repository.

 ## How to use
 install requirements: